Lisbon by Night: a handy guidebook for exploring the city's nightlife

 Commerce Square| ©Marco Verch

-In this area you will also find many restaurants and ice cream parlors, as well as one of the most famous cafes in the city: A Brasileira.
+In this area you will find many restaurants and ice cream parlors, as well as one of the most famous cafes in the city: A Brasileira, located in one of the streets surrounding the square, is located in a historic art deco building.

-This place, located in one of the streets surrounding the square, is housed in a historic art deco building.
 It is said to be the first coffee shop in Lisbon to serve the bica, a small cup of very strong coffee.
 It was also the venue for gatherings with the presence of great intellectuals, such as Fernando Pessoa.
+Do not hesitate, book your tourist bus in Lisbon and end at A Brasileira.

 Night at the Belem Tower| ©Sonse